mabruras/sqapi/resources/docs/CONFIGURATION.md

 The config object will be populated as a set of topics, where each topic is a dictionary consistent of the defined fields with values.

-Typically the configuration exposes the following topics:
+The configuration will expose the following topics:
 ```yaml
 packages:
 plugin: